AlphaByte02/caddy-badbot-blocker/README.md

 ## Credits

-This module would not be possible without the fantastic work of the open-source community.
-In particular, the blocklists are provided and maintained by the **[mitchellkrogza/nginx-ultimate-bad-bot-blocker](https://github.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker)** project.
+This module would not be possible without the fantastic work of the blocklists provided and maintained by the **[mitchellkrogza/nginx-ultimate-bad-bot-blocker](https://github.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker)** project.

-Please consider supporting their project if you find it useful.